mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

 ### Discoveries
 -
 ### Discussion/Conclusion (their own limitations & future work)
+- This algorithm gives the best accuracy among all of them but competitors algorithm does not represent the current state
 ### Reflection on how to adress the limitations of the paper (my ideas )
 -   I could not see any limitations in the paper with my current knowlodge.
 ### Datasets (Result)